Is Mailchimp a CRM?

 Use data to personalize your campaigns

-Once you’ve created your unique organizational structure based on what makes sense for your business, you can use your data to send customers tailored messages that feel like they were meant just for them.
+Once you’ve created your unique organizational structure based on what makes sense for your business, you can use your reports to send customers tailored messages that feel like they were meant just for them.

 Mailchimp makes it easy to add merge tags into emails to include specific customer information (like their first name or a product they’ve been considering) and allows you to personalize send times based on what time zone a customer is in or when they’re most likely to open an email.
 If you have a connected store, you can even predict your customers' gender and age range so you know how to talk to them.
 This makes it simple to send people the messages that matter to them—and makes it more likely they’ll keep listening to what you have to say.